 A top tip for Instagram is to create content that is sharable or provides a lot of value to your audience.
 Instagram favors content that has high engagement (likes, shares, or comments), and will boost your account in its algorithm.
 Valuable content that relates to your mission is essential.

 In addition, participate in online communities and forums where your supporters already interact.
 Join conversations and pay attention to topics of discussion; you might discover unmet needs that will help you refine your gift plan offerings.

 Target your supporters

 The ultimate goal of your research is to define a profile for your target audience, using details to identify their personality.
-Keep their needs and desires in mind as you fine-tune your planned gift offerings and formulate your marketing strategy.
+Keep their needs and desires in mind as you fine-tune your planned gift offerings and formulate your nonprofit marketing strategy.
 Ask yourself, will this content resonate with your audience?
 Should you post an inspirational Instagram post?
 A donor story?
 A sponsored Sunday feature on a rescue dog’s new life?

 Now that you’ve identified the persona of your target audience, you can determine where, when, and how to most effectively engage these supporters throughout their donor journey.

 Create your brand identity and unique selling proposition

 Your target audience needs a compelling reason to choose your nonprofit over any others that share your mission.
 So how do you differentiate your nonprofit to make sure you stand out against the competition?
 (Yes, even in the nonprofit world, there’s competition.)
 The key is having a strong brand identity.
 The following section explains how to build a successful brand by setting clear expectations for your nonprofit and delivering on them consistently.